API access

 - Single static token tied to a user or service account for direct HTTP API calls

-- Suited to quick scripts, local prototyping, and legacy tools that do not support OAuth
+- Suited to quick scripts, local prototyping, and legacy tools that don't support OAuth

 - Simpler setup with no token exchange, but higher risk if leaked